 When travelling, you’re almost always staying on your feet throughout.
 Whether you’re walking on a flat surface or on an uneven ground, accidents and uncomfortable situations can happen.
 Say you’re going on a night out and your heels wore you off.
 You won’t get a better feeling that slipping into a more comfortable pair of shoes.
 Or maybe your heels suddenly break.
 Your flats will be to your rescue.

 You can also be on a hiking trip wearing a pair of trainers that suddenly get soiled by dirt and you don’t have enough time to change your shoes in the hotel or clean it up.
 What’s great is that because these flats are foldable, they don’t take much space and can fit into even a tiny purse/clutch.
-These ballet flats will make you look good in casual wear and even in formal wears.
+Ballet flats will make you look good in casual wear and even in formal wears.
 It’s truly versatile, so don’t turn a blind eye on this travel essential.

 Hear me out: raincoats/windbreakers aren’t just for rain and torrential winds.
 They can also protect you from severe heat and UV rays, chilly nights, and, of course the obvious rains.
 Even if you’re travelling to a hot country where it barely rains, it won’t hurt you to pack a super lightweight foldable coat that can protect you no matter what the climate is.
 It’s light, easily packable, very minimal, won’t take a lot of space, and is useful.